Frequently Asked Questions

 Permitted Uses

-Our licenses do not permit any of the clips to be extracted from our DVDs -- they must be presented directly from the DVD itself and cannot be incorporated directly into powerpoint.
+For The Inattentional Blindness Collection: Yes.
+For the downloadable DVDs: No. For the DVDs, the videos must be presented directly from the DVD itself and cannot be incorporated into powerpoint or other products.
 All of our DVDs are designed as presentation tools, with menu-driven access to each clip.
 If you queue up the DVD to the Presenter Menu, you can rapidly access any video.
-If you are using a computer, you can easily switch between the DVD application and powerpoint.
-It is also possible to create an action link in powerpoint that switches from powerpoint to your DVD playing application without leaving your presentation.
-We understand that this might be a little more inconvenient than being able to incorporate clips directly into powerpoint, but these restrictions underlie our licensing of the videos for our DVDs, and for some of the demos, to ensure that our DVD is the only source for the videos.
+You can easily switch between the DVD application and powerpoint.
+It is also possible to create an action link in Powerpoint that switches from Powerpoint to your DVD playing application without leaving your presentation.
+We understand that this might be a little more inconvenient than being able to incorporate clips directly into Powerpoint, but these restrictions are the only way to ensure that our DVDs are the only source for the videos.
+The Inattentional Blindness Collection does allow for embedding and it includes some (but not all) of the videos available on the DVDs.
+It also includes videos that are not part of the DVDs.

-Can I use the videos on these DVD in my own research?
+Can I use a video in my own research?

-Yes, you may use our DVD in your scholarly research.
+Yes, you may use our products in your scholarly research.
 In any publication, you should cite the journal article(s) describing the original research.
-Each DVD includes citations and credits for the demonstrations.
-You may not, however, include videos from the DVD as part of any publication or product.
+Each download includes a file with the citations and credits for each demonstration.
+You may not, however, include videos from our products as part of any publication or product.
 If you would like to reprint a still image from one of the videos as part of a publication, please email dvd@viscog.com and we will direct you to the appropriate copyright holder.

 Can I reprint still figures from one of the videos in my own publications or reports?

-You may not extract still images from our DVDs.
-However, we may be able to provide a still figure from one of the videos for use in your publication or report or we may be able to direct you to the appropriate copyright holder.
+You may not extract still images from our products.
+However, we may be able to provide a still figure from one of the videos for use in your report, or we can direct you to the appropriate copyright holder.
 Email dvd@viscog.com for more information.

-No. Our DVDs and their contents may not be recorded or incorporated into any other program.
+No. Our products and their contents may not be recorded or incorporated into any other program.
 If your presentation will be recorded, please inform those doing the recording that they may not include our videos in the recording.
 Please make sure that the camera is not focused on the videos when they are being shown.
+None of our videos may be incorporated into other products or programs and they may not be resold.

 Can I use one of the videos on a television program?

-Can I make extra copies of a DVD for other people in my organization?
+Can I make extra copies of a DVD or video for other people in my organization?

-No. Our DVDs and their contents may not be duplicated, extracted, or copied in any way.
-Our DVDs are licensed to an individual user.
-If multiple people in your organization would need to use the DVD in their presentations, you would need to purchase multiple copies of the DVD.
-If you are interested in doing so, we do have volume pricing for purchases of 3 or more DVDs.
-See our Volume Pricing page for details.
+No. Our products and their contents may not be duplicated, extracted, or copied in any way.
+Our products are licensed to an individual user.
+If multiple people in your organization would need to use our videos or products in their presentations, you would need to purchase multiple copies.
+If you are interested in such a multi-user purchase or a site license, email dvd@viscog.com for more information.

-Can other people in my organization use my DVD?
+Can other people in my organization use the product or videos?

-Can I put one of the videos on a corporate intranet?
+Can I show my presentation over a corporate intranet?

-Can I use a DVD over the internet for my distance learning classes?
+Can I show videos over the internet for my distance learning classes?

-No. Our DVDs and their contents may not be posted on any website or used over the internet, even if the website is password protected.
-The licenses for our DVDs permit use only for in-person presentations by the licensee, and the videos can only be shown directly from the DVD itself.
-The DVD or presentations of it may not be broadcast in any way.
+No. See our Policies page for details.
+Our products may not be posted on any website or used over the internet, even if the website is password protected.
+They may be used only for in-person presentations and may not be broadcast in any way.

-How should I cite these DVDs in presentations and publications?
+How should I cite the products in presentations and publications?

-Use of one of our DVDs in a presentation should include a reference to http://www.viscog.com and queries about the DVD or its contents should be directed to our website or to dvd@viscog.com.
-In a talk, class, or speaking engagement, you may make this acknowlegment verbally.
-You may also do so on a slide.
-If you wish to cite a DVD in a print source, please include a citation such as the following: Viscog Productions, Inc. (2003).
+You can refer to our website (www.viscog.com).
+If you wish to cite one of our products in a print source, please include a citation such as the following: Viscog Productions, Inc. (2003).
 Surprising studies of visual awareness, volume 1 (DVD).
 Champaign, IL: Viscog Productions. http://www.viscog.com.

 Ordering